N3h3mi3/n3h3mi3.github.io/_posts/2014-11-01-SomeLinks.md

 ---
 layout: post
-title: First meating of the *Reading Group*
+title: First meeting of the *Reading Group*
 ---

-List of the readings we had with Toby to invite them for the academic year 2014/2015.
+List of the readings we had with Toby to invite newcomers for the academic year 2014/2015.

 ## Second meeting: 16 August 2014 at 6.30 pm

-Participants: Néhémie, Toby, Vera
+Participants: Néhémie, Toby, Vera.

-Where: Toby's home in Fatih
+Where: Toby's home in Fatih.

 Readings: